 Corporations’ giving interests often match their business sector.
 For example, banks often make grants to nonprofits working to improve financial literacy or focusing on economic development.
 There are exceptions to this, but this is a good rule of thumb.
 Read the corporation’s guidelines thoroughly to make sure you’re a good fit.
-Emphasize this in your grant proposal and make it very obvious that your nonprofit works in the area of the corporation’s business interests.
+Emphasize this in your grant proposal.
+Make it very obvious that your nonprofit works in the area of the corporation’s business interests.

 Corporations also often limit their giving to programs that benefit the communities they work in — or the area around their headquarters.
 They don’t often stray too far outside of these boundaries.
-Again, this should be in the guidelines, so be sure to adhere to that and make it obvious in your grant proposal.
+This should be in the guidelines, so be sure to adhere to that.
+Make it obvious in your grant proposal.

 It’s helpful if you know someone at the corporation who can vouch for your organization.
-Applications for corporate grants will often ask if anyone on your board or among your volunteers is affiliated with the corporation; it’s always helpful to have that connection, though it’s not usually mandatory.
+Applications for corporate grants often ask if anyone in your nonprofit is affiliated with the corporation.
+This can refer to board members and volunteers.
+It’s always helpful to have that connection, though it’s not usually mandatory.